NBCUniversal: Ownership by Comcast (2011–present)

-On April 28, 2016, two days after The Wall Street Journal reported that NBCUniversal's parent-company Comcast was in talks with then-CEO Jeffrey Katzenberg about an acquisition, NBCUniversal officially announced to acquire DreamWorks Animation for a total of $3.8 billion.
+On April 28, 2016, two days after The Wall Street Journal reported that NBCUniversal's parent-company Comcast was in talks with then-CEO Jeffrey Katzenberg about an acquisition following failed 2014 merger talks with Hasbro and SoftBank, NBCUniversal officially announced to acquire DreamWorks Animation for a total of $3.8 billion.
 Universal Pictures took over the distribution for DreamWorks Animation films after its deal with 20th Century Fox expired, following the release of Captain Underpants: The First Epic Movie in 2017.
 The sale was approved by board members, but was subject to regulatory approval.
 On June 21, 2016, the acquisition was approved by the United States Department of Justice.
 On August 22, 2016, the acquisition was completed with DreamWorks Animation now completely owned by Universal Pictures.
 That allowed Universal rights to both DreamWorks Animation and Illumination films beginning in 2019.
 DWA's first film to be distributed by Universal was How to Train Your Dragon: The Hidden World.
 The company later sold its stake in A&E to Disney and Hearst, making it a 50-50 joint venture.

 On February 15, 2017, NBCUniversal acquired a minority stake in Amblin Partners, strengthening the relationship between Universal and Amblin, and reuniting a minority percentage of the live-action DreamWorks Pictures label with its former DreamWorks Animation division.

 On February 28, 2017, NBCUniversal announced that it would acquire the remaining 49% stake in the Universal Studios Japan theme park that it did not own.

 On May 1, 2017, NBCUniversal announced that Sprout would be relaunched as Universal Kids on September 9, 2017.
 Universal Kids would later cease operations on March 6, 2025.